CMPS-6100/lab-07-template/lab-07.md

 You can connect to the server using `ssh`. `ssh`, or Secure SHell, is a terminal program that allows you to remotely login to other computers.

+> Note: Before connecting to our server, you must connect to Tulane's VPN.
+> See [it.tulane.edu/virtual-private-network-vpn](https://it.tulane.edu/virtual-private-network-vpn) for instructions on connecting.

 Connect to our server by opening a terminal and issuing the following command (replace `username` with your user name). `$` indicates a shell prompt.
 You do not need to type `$`.
 Your command begins with `ssh`.

 `$ ssh username@cmps-lab.cs.tulane.edu`